ISISComputingGroup/ibex_developers_manual/LabVIEW-errors.md

 Note that the `_cur.txt` log is the log from the currently-running instance of labview, while `_log.txt` is from the last instance to run.
 So to fully make the large logs disappear LabVIEW needs to be restarted twice.
 Alternatively you can manually delete the logs.

-This is probably caused by the 3dmagnet https://github.com/ISISComputingGroup/EPICS-Magnet3D/blob/master/magnet3DApp/protocol/lv_controls.xml
+`Vector-control-v16isis.vi` is probably caused by the 3dmagnet https://github.com/ISISComputingGroup/EPICS-Magnet3D/blob/master/magnet3DApp/protocol/lv_controls.xml